bbauska/W3Cx-5of5/README.md

     right of the embedded example, then change  the code.
 Normally you should see the results of your modifications as soon as you stop typing (we call this &quot;live coding&quot;).
-	(Here is <a href="https://codepen.io/w3devcampus/pen/dvpEPZ">an example of what you can obtain</a> as a result).</li>
+	(Here is <a href="https://codepen.io/w3devcampus/pen/dvpEPZ" target="_blank" rel="noopener noreferrer">an example of what
+    you can obtain</a> as a result).</li>
 </ul>